U.S. Life Expectancy Drops Amid 'Disturbing' Rise In Overdoses And Suicides

 McHugh, too, sees a link between these two increasingly prevalent causes of death.

 "There has been an assumption at times that overdoses fit into one of two categories: they're intentional or they're unintentional," she says.
-She notes that many people may have suicidal thoughts prior to an overdose, or that others may take their lives to escape addiction.
+She notes that many people may have suicidal thoughts prior to an overdose or that others may take their lives to escape addiction.
 "There's a tremendous amount of overlap between the two that isn't talked about nearly enough."

-Ultimately, she makes a similar point as the CDC director: these are causes of death that should be preventable.
+Ultimately, she makes a similar point as the CDC director does: These are causes of death that should be preventable.
 And while efforts to combat the opioid epidemic "are starting to stem the tide," she says, "we need to be doing much more."

 "It's not enough to just try to keep this rate from escalating," McHugh adds.
 "We need to start to see this rate going down."